Human Rights, Inclusion and Engagement Commission

 Meetings: Third Wednesday of the month at 6:30 p.m.

-The commission currently has ten members.
+The commission has nine members.
 The scope, duties and functions of the commission are to:

 - Encourage full participation in the affairs of the City and advise the City Council on programs and efforts that could improve civic engagement and community relations and human rights.